Mregojos/MRegojos/README.md

 ## About me 😄
 ✨ Hi, there.
+I'm Matt.
+I have a degree in Electronics Engineering.
+Currently, I am fully focused on Technology.

+✨ I am currently working on my portfolio, organizing and migrating them to GitHub.

-My name is Matt and I am an engineer.
-I have a degree in Electronics Engineering and now I am fully focused on Technology.
-I love learning different things and want to learn more about the world and the universe and beyond.
+✨ I love learning different things and want to learn more about the world and the universe and beyond.
 My MBTI is INTP.

-✨ I am currently working on my portfolio, organizing and migrating them to GitHub.

-✨ My interests and focus areas are learning and building modern data stacks, cloud infrastructure, data processing, CI/CD pipelines, machine learning systems, and security protection.
+✨ My interests and focus areas are learning and building cloud infrastructure, modern data stacks, data processing, CI/CD pipelines, machine learning systems, and security protection.

 ✨ Fun fact: I love Canada, technology, and learning.

 ✨ My happy places: Being with my family, learning almost everything, watching my favorite shows like FRIENDS, One Piece, Detective Conan, and watching walking and driving tours around Canada and the world.

+---

 My Interests > **Data | AI/ML | Cloud | DevOps | SRE | Cybersecurity**

+---

 ## My Project Collections